konsumer/pdpi/README.md

 It uses Puredata vanilla 0.46.2 (the version available in debian repos.)

 The basic idea is that you can run it headless, and use your MIDI keyboard to control every aspect of it.
 The modules that get loaded for different `PROGRAM_CHANGE` MIDI messages are located in `modules/`.
-It's designed to run in pd-extended.

 So far, I have a simple demo `phasor~`, `osc~`, a bass-synth (like a 303,) a rhodes-like fm synth, and a super-saw washy witch-house type synth.

 Making instruments is meant to be very simple.
-There are 2 inlets and 2 outlets. top-left inlet is a note-pair (note-number and velocity) and the right inlet is mapped control pairs (eg "knob1 100".)
+There are 2 inlets and 2 outlets. top-left inlet is a note-pair (note-number and velocity) and the right inlet is mapped control pair messages (eg "knob1 100".)
 Knob values are MIDI scale (0-127) and buttons are 0 or 127 (127 when pressed.)

 MIDI control messages are mapped, so you can make your own instrument map (knobs and buttons) for controls to make it easier to use with your MIDI controller.
 Open up `control_map.pd` in puredata to make a map for your own MIDI controller.
 I made one for my Oxygen 25.